Frequently Asked Questions for Tissue Donors

 Am I allowed to donate if I have had breast cancer?

-Yes, only if you have an unaffected breast.
+Yes, but only if you have an unaffected breast.

 I am planning to have a breast reduction.
 Can I donate the tissue the surgeon removes to the Tissue Bank?

 No. The KTB follows a strict protocol which governs how and from whom our tissue is collected.
 In addition, our Standard Operating Procedures outline in exact detail how the tissue and blood samples must be processed.
 As we would be incapable of ensuring that these regulations would be enacted, the Komen Tissue Bank is unable to accept donations of tissue from breast reduction procedures.

 What should I do if I have no email address or internet access?